1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Many British MPs and newspapers called it an unprovoked aggression.

-83. Charles Napier justified his conquest of Sindh by claiming the Amirs were:
+83. Charles Napier justified his conquest of Sindh by claiming the Amirs were__________.

 A) Unfaithful and treacherous